 a guide to rejecting white beauty standards and learning to love who you are by ebonee davis

-In 2016, model Ebonee Davis turned activist following numerous killings of young black men in America.
+In 2016, model Ebonee Davis turned activist following the numerous killings of young black men in America.
 The Calvin Klein campaign star penned an open letter to the fashion industry, asking it to play a part in stopping racism in America and use its platform for equality.
-The letter went viral, and she was invited to give a TED talk in February 2017, which now has almost 50,000 views on YouTube.
-As part of our Beauty Week, we asked Ebonee to share some thoughts on beauty with us.
+The letter went viral, and she was invited to give a TED talk in February 2017, which now has almost 50,000 views on YouTube. i-D asked Ebonee to share some of her thoughts on beauty with us.

 "A celebration of true beauty is a celebration of life.
 It is a celebration of freedom and the right to be who you are without fear of being judged.
 It is a celebration of authenticity and uniqueness.
 There are 7.5 billion people walking this earth today.
 That's 7.5 billion sets of eyes, 7.5 billion noses, mouths, hair textures, skin tones.
 7.5 billion stories.
 7.5 billion imperfect people wanting nothing more than acceptance and the freedom to be as they are and express themselves.

 Discussions around beauty should not be limited to the physical.
 In fact, the physical has very little to do with beauty.
 Beauty comes from really seeing.
 But really seeing doesn't happen with the eyes, it happens with the heart.
 That is because beauty at its purest level is a feeling.
 We are all brilliant, shining souls within human bodies who deserve the right to express ourselves and not be shamed for it, but admired and loved.